 WST 6971 Thesis: Master’s

 Students must enroll in six credit hours of WST 6971 Thesis: Master’s.
 Taken over two semesters, the student will develop a thesis proposal approved by the student’s thesis committee and complete a Master’s thesis on the approved topic.
-The completed Thesis must be defended at an oral defense.
+The completed thesis must be defended at an oral defense.

 Internship Track (6 credit hours)